chandyego84/blockchain/README.md

 <b>NOTE</b>: This is just a basic *demo*.
 It uses the MySQL which is NOT decentralized.

 Major TODOs:
-- Remove storage of data in database --> purely nodes
+- Remove storage of data in database --> purely Nodes
+- Distribution of blocks in node network
-- Wallets
+- Wallets in nodes
 - Verification of transactions
+- Limit supply of "coins"

+Minor TODOs:
+- Adjusting mining difficulty
+- Change proof of work difficulty to be determined from number of leading zeroes to actual Bitcoin protocol

-### Running the web app
+### Running the protocol
 Currently, the app is not deployed.
 For now, you can play around with the current working version (0.1) on your local machine.
 ```bash
 git clone https://github.com/chandyego84/blockchain.git